 2. Choosing between cloud-based versus on-premise software

 Apart from the initial capital outlay for a facility management system (remember: on-premise systems are considerably more expensive), there are other costs and considerations to keep in mind when making a selection.
-A major benefit of a cloud-based system is that it is completely maintenance-free because it is the cloud-based vendors who are responsible for all regular maintenance and upgrading.
+A major benefit of a cloud-based facility management software is that it is completely maintenance-free because it is the cloud-based vendors who are responsible for all regular maintenance and upgrading.
 And since cloud-based systems can be accessed by customers from vendors’ servers, there is no need to invest in any special hardware.
 Users can simply use their own devices.
 Many of the supposed benefits of on-premise systems are based on myths.
 However, with these benefits come the added need for an in-house tech person and a server to house the system.
 The in-house tech person’s role is to maintain the system and troubleshoot as well as train staff in its use.

 3. Difficulty and expense of updating and maintaining on-premise software